-Changes in Significant Accounting Policies
+Changes in Material Accounting Policies

-A number of new standards are effective for the annual period beginning 1 July 2022 and earlier application is permitted.
+A number of new standards are effective for the annual period beginning 1 July 2023 and earlier application is permitted.
 The Company has not early adopted the new or amended standards in preparing these financial statements.
-These new or amended standards are not expected to have a significant impact on the Company's financial statements.
+These new or amended standards are not expected to have a material impact on the Company's financial statements.